 - Do not own other residential property

-- Have given full disclosure of income and assets for all persons intending to occupy the home
+- Have given full disclosure of all sources of income and assets for all persons over 18 intending to occupy the home

 - Have provided proof of legal residency for all members of the household-if requested